ocelot-inc/ocelotgui/README.md

 <P>
 <A href="statement-widget-example"><img src="statement-widget-example.png" alt="statement-widget-example.png" align="right" height="82"></A>
 For example, this screenshot shows the statement widget after the user has changed the default prompt and entered an SQL statement.
 The statement has keywords in magenta, literals in dark green, operators in light green, and comments in red.
 The prompt on the left has a gray background.
 <BR clear="all">
 </P>

+<P>Major Feature Alert: this is not merely a GUI that only will
+highlight words that are in a list of keywords.
+This GUI will parse the complete MySQL or MariaDB grammar, without needing to ask the server.
+So the highlighting will be correct, syntax errors will be underlined in red, and -- since the parsing method is predictive -- there will be continuous hints about what word is expected next, and optionally an error message explaining suspected syntax problems before they to to the server.</P>

 <P>Once a statement has been entered and is ready to be executed,
 the user can hit control-E, choose menu item Run|Execute, or